 Berliner Philharmoniker 3D in Singapore concert.
 Simon Rattle conducts the Berliner Philharmoniker in the Rachmaninov Symphonic Dances and Mahler Symphony No. 1.
 This was shot in Singapore in 3D for the Japanese market.
-The package has practically nothing other than the title in English.
+The package has practically nothing in English except the title.
 But we can report that the sound was recorded with 48 kHz/24 bit sampling.
 The video was shot at 23.976 Hz, which is the speed for motion picture film.
 This title plays fine on a 2D display.
-On our new 3D player, it starts in 3D.
+On our new 3D player, it plays in 3D.
 But we can use a toggle on the TV remote control to switch to 2D.
 Released 2011, we understand this title is restricted to Region A and has 5.1 PCM sound output.
 2D Grade: C- 3D Grade: D

 The Mahler symphony is the major item on this disc.
 First let's consider the merits of the Mahler in 2D.
 Then we will have additional comments about the 3D version.